gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/De_novo_error_rate_estimation.md

 One way to find out what this is, is to search this kmer in the [DFAM database of repetitive elements](https://dfam.org).
-Pasting this kmer into the search tab shows the kmer is part of an [Alu element](https://en.wikipedia.org/wiki/Alu_element), which is a type of [short interspersed nuclear element](https://en.wikipedia.org/wiki/Short_interspersed_nuclear_element) (SINE).
-Alus are transposable elements that are duplicated in millions of copies around the genome, and indeed they [make up a substantial fraction of genome sequence](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1636486/).
+Pasting this kmer into the search tab shows the kmer is part of an [Alu](https://en.wikipedia.org/wiki/Alu_element), which is a type of [short interspersed nuclear element](https://en.wikipedia.org/wiki/Short_interspersed_nuclear_element) (SINE).
+Alus have amplified throughout the human genome by [retrotransposition](https://en.wikipedia.org/wiki/Retrotransposon) and in fact [make up a substantial fraction of genome sequence](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1636486/).
 These and similar repetitive elements are one of the things that makes accurate sequence data analysis challenging.

 **Note.** This particular SINE can be seen (for example) at [chr19:49,238,759-49,238,790 in the UCSC genome